How To Introduce Two Cats

 Introducing an aggressive cat into your home depends on how aggressive the cat is and how you know this.
 Have they attacked the cat you’re trying to introduce them to?
 A former cat?
 Are they simply showing aggressive body language?

 If your cat has attacked another cat in the past, this doesn’t necessarily mean they’re aggressive.
-They might have had a problem with that cat, but like the new cat they’re introduced to.
+They might have had a problem with that cat, but like the new cat, they’re introduced to.

 If they’ve attacked the cat you’re introducing them to, the process will take longer as it’s a reintroduction.
 Your cats will have to learn how to get along and redevelop trust, which is difficult to repair once it’s been broken.